amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-Using a doubly linked list, we no longer have to iterate through the whole list to get the 2nd last elements.
+Using a doubly-linked list, we no longer have to iterate through the whole list to get the 2nd last element.
 We can use directly `this.last.previous` and is `O(1)`.

-Did you remember that for the Queue we had to use two arrays?
-Now, we can change that implementation an use a doubly linked list instead that has an *O(1)* for insert at the start and deleting at the end.
+Did you remember that for the Queue, we had to use two arrays?
+We can now change that implementation and use a doubly-linked list instead.
+The runtime will be *O(1)* for insert at the start and deleting at the end.

 <a id="DoublyLinkedList.add"></a>